vEnhance/web.evanchen.cc/input/coursework.md

 ---
-title: Course notes
-header: Mathematics Coursework and Lecture Notes
+title: Mathematics Coursework and Lecture Notes
-menu-position: 75
 indent: 1
 description: Lecture notes from math classes I have taken at Harvard, MIT, etc. over the years.
 ---